(Last Updated on : 06/03/2018)

 .
 The small areas expand towards the rest of Uttar Pradesh, Bihar

 .
-It is, however, fundamentally a crop of north India.
+It is, however, fundamentally a crop of north India

 climate at the time of ripening.
 A few spell of winter showers or guaranteed irrigation, ensures an abundant harvest.
 Unlike the rice crop, it is not so much at the mercy of forces of nature.
 It also prefers clayey alluvial soils.
-And in India, wheat is mainly grown in those areas, which receive less than 100 cm per year.
+In India, wheat is mainly grown in those areas, which receive less than 100 centimetres per year.
 At the time of sowing of this crop, adequate moisture in the soil is required.
 Wheat is sown in moderately large areas during that time of the year when a few showers of rain fall before it is sown.

 Wheat basically needs to be irrigated for around seven times during its growing period if it rains.
 Moreover, bright sunshine during the ripening period increases its yield.
 Warm and dry weather facilitates harvesting of the crop.
 In India, it has been observed that the climatic conditions required for the growth of wheat are below optimum.
 Besides relatively poor climatic conditions, poor supplies of fertilizers, inadequate irrigation and shortage of electricity and diesel oil adversely affect the production of wheat.
 Thus, India is not ideally suited for wheat cultivation because of short and moderately dry and warm winter season.

 Wheat is one of the staple foods of India along with the rice.
 It is usually milled into flour which is then used to make an extensive array of foods including bread